christianpetri/e2e_example/README.md

     Remember to remove the `DEBUG_PLAYWRIGHT_CONFIG=true` prefix for normal test runs to keep the output clean.

+## ⚙️ VS Code Workspace Settings

+This project uses the default `.vscode` folder for Visual Studio Code workspace settings (such as launch configurations and recommended extensions).
+By convention, the `.vscode` folder is **ignored by git** (see `.gitignore`), so your personal editor settings and launch configurations will not be committed to the repository.

+If you previously had a folder named `vscodeExample`, it has now been renamed to `.vscode` to follow the standard convention.

+**Note:**
+If you want to share workspace settings or launch configurations with your team, you can remove `.vscode/` from `.gitignore` and commit selected files (like `settings.json` or `launch.json`).

+> **Note:**
+> The `.vscode` folder with your workspace settings and launch configurations should be placed inside the `playwright` directory (i.e., `playwright/.vscode`).
+This keeps Playwright-specific editor settings separate from the rest of your project.

 ## 📂 Project Structure

 ```text